 Inside-out graphic header image

-Training Facilitators
+Training Facilitators for 2024

 Dr. J.Z.
 Bennett is an assistant professor in the School of Criminal Justice at the University of Cincinnati.
 Dr. Bennett is a Temple Made student, earning his BA, MA, and PhD in Criminal Justice from Temple University.
 He completed a Post-Doctoral fellowship in the Center for Urban Education (CUE) at the University of Pittsburgh.
 His research interests include juvenile life without parole (JLWOP), developmental and life course criminology, and the relationships between education and crime/delinquency.
 He also serves as the co-founder of the Temple University Urban Youth Leadership Academy, a program designed to equip the next generation of leaders.
 Dr. Bennett has been actively involved with The Inside-Out Prison Exchange Program® since 2016 and is a member of the Graterford Think Tank.
 A fun fact about Dr. Bennett is that he is an accomplished musician, once performing live for President Obama.